BerryRahul/BerryRahul/ReadMe.md

 I am a third year Bachelor of Science Student at University of Toronto.
 Extremely passionate about the possibilities of programming, machine learning, and building useful applications.

 # 🚀 What I’m currently working on:
-🤖 - Exploring SVM Machine Learning Models <br>
+🤖 - Exploring Front-End Development <br>
-💻 - Full Stack Projects to expand the portfolio using MERN and other popular developer tools<br>
+💻 - Full Stack Projects using MERN Stack<br>
 🟢 - Building SpringBoot Applications using SQL <br>
-💼 - Creating an online portfolio to display personal projects using react
+💼 - Creating an Portfolio to display personal projects using react

 # 💻 Tech Stack: